hill19850213/vitis_ai_custom_platform/README.md

 For Vitis AI platform, DPU is integrated as RTL kernel.
 To create a Vitis AI platform on MPSoC and run ConvNet on that, you need to create a Vivado HW platform, a PetaLinux SW platform, a Vitis platform which contains both the HW/SW platform you created.
 Then create a Vitis application based on this Vitis platform, import DPU kernel & ARM deployment code and build the Vitis application to be a HW-SW cowork design.
 Vitis would generate a SD card folder as output which would contain all the files needed to boot up from a target board.
 In the meanwhile to cross-compile the application and run it on board you may need Vitis AI library and DNNDK, you should install them both on the host and target board.<br />

 ## Create the Vivado Hardware Component and Generate XSA<br /><br />
-1. Source <Vitis_Install_Directory>/settings64.sh, and call Vivado out by typing "vivado" in the console.<br />
+1. Source <Vitis_Install_Directory>/settings64.sh, and run the Vivado by typing "vivado" in the console.<br />
 2. Create a Vivado project named zcu104_custom_platform.<br />
    a) Select ***File->Project->New***.<br />
    b) Click ***Next***.<br />